-On behalf of the Organising Committee, I’m pleased to announce the addition of a Poster Session, open to University students.
+On behalf of the Organising Committee, I’m pleased to announce the addition of a Poster Session.
 The poster session is an opportunity to join the conversation at WSUD and Hydropolis 2018 about meeting the current and future challenges of Water Sensitive Communities.

 The 2018 conference theme ‘Creating Water Sensitive Communities’, aims to challenge delegates thinking and knowledge, and expand their views on what represents urban water management best practice and its vital role in developing our future communities.

-The following seven conference themes facilitate the creation of enduring water sensitive communities and will assist students putting together their poster.
+The following seven conference themes facilitate the creation of enduring water sensitive communities and will assist authors putting together their poster.

 - Thinking big picture – A shared, inspiring vision is essential to bring people together to work towards creating water sensitive communities.
 This theme explores visioning, strategic and master planning, and the advocacy and leadership required to deliver water sensitive cities and towns of the future.

 - Creating an enabling environment – To enable the transition to water sensitive communities, modern policies, legislation, governance structures and economic valuation frameworks are required, for example encompassing all forms and values of urban water.
 This theme focuses on understanding the social and institutional change required to support water sensitive communities, including how to build the business case and provide incentives for water sensitive projects, engage stakeholders in decision-making, establish strategic partnerships, foster cross-organisational collaboration and integrate disciplines.